trivago/gollum/docs/src/gen/consumer/console.rst

 Parameters
 ----------

-**ExitOnEOF** (default: true)
+**Pipe** (default: stdin)

-  Can be set to true to trigger an exit signal if the pipe is closed i.e. when EOF is detected.
+  Defines the pipe to read from.
+This can be "stdin" or the path to a named pipe.
+If the named pipe is not existing it will be creared.
-  By default this paramater is set to "true".
+  By default this paramater is set to "stdin".